Jonas Brothers discography

 On June 16, 2009, the Jonas Brothers released their fourth studio album, Lines, Vines and Trying Times.
 The album debuted and peaked atop the Billboard 200, giving them their second chart-topping project.
 It produced the top-40 single, "Paranoid", which reached number 37 on the Billboard Hot 100.
-However, the group went on hiatus sometime in 2013.
+However, the group went on hiatus sometime in 2009.
 Later that year, they released a collaboration with Miley Cyrus, Demi Lovato, and Selena Gomez, "Send It On", as a promotional single, which reached number 20 on the Hot 100.

 On June 7, 2019, the Jonas Brothers released their fifth studio album, Happiness Begins, as their comeback album.
+The album debuted and peaked atop the Billboard 200, giving them their third chart-topping project.
 It produced the Billboard Hot 100 number-one single, "Sucker", which was the first single that the group released after their hiatus ended.
 It also produced the top-20 single, "Only Human", which reached number 18 on the Hot 100, as well as the top-40 single, "Cool", which reached number 27 on the Hot 100.
 In 2020, the Jonas Brothers released the single "What a Man Gotta Do", which debuted and peaked at number 16 on the Hot 100.
 That same year, they released the single "X", which features Karol G and debuted and peaked at number 33 on the Hot 100.
 In 2021, the Jonas Brothers released a collaboration with Marshmello, "Leave Before You Love Me", which reached number 19 on the Hot 100.

+On May 12, 2023, the Jonas Brothers released their sixth studio album, The Album.
+The album debuted and peaked at number three on the Billboard 200.

+On August 8, 2025, the Jonas Brothers released their seventh studio album, Greetings from Your Hometown.